 Forensic science seeks to use science to answer legal questions.
 Drawing on the strengths of the college's chemistry, computer science, and criminal justice programs, the forensic science major is based around core classes in science and criminal justice as well as courses in computer forensics, statistics, image processing, and other electives.

 The department engages students in a variety of learning experiences that integrate the teaching and research laboratories with the classroom.

-Laboratories are integral to our curriculum, in both a class context and a research context.
-Hands-on learning is emphasized in most courses and students use modern instrumentation in all laboratory classes.
+Laboratories are integral to our curriculum, in both a class and research context.
+Hands-on learning is emphasized in most courses and students use modern instrumentation in laboratory classes beginning freshman year.
 Our classes and labs sections are small, enabling closer contact between the faculty member and our students.
 Students are strongly encouraged to carry out research under the supervision of a faculty member or internships supervised by an external supervisor.

 The Chemistry Department at Saint Anselm welcomes new challenges, and 2020 has certainly provided plenty.
 In the spring the department shifted to distance learning and still engaged with our students regularly.
 Check out our video!
 The fall semester promises to be keep bringing out the best in us.

 Make sure to follow us on Twitter: Follow @SAC_Chemistry and Instagram: